wwce/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-autoscale/README.md

 ## Destroy Environment

-If you would like to destroy the environment, run the following commands  from the `/google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-autoscale` directory in Google Cloud shell.
+If you would like to destroy the environment, enter the following in Google cloud shell.

 ```
+cd google-cloud-vmseries-builds/blueprints/vmseries-hub-spoke-autoscale
-terraform destroy
+terraform destroy -auto-approve
 rm ~/.ssh/gcp-demo
 ```